Bee The one

 “But it made me wonder, Piggy…Who in our lives notices when we’re slipping — even when we’re smiling?
 Who would dive in for us, without hesitation, when we no longer have the strength to come up for air?”

-“And more importantly,” Pooh added, “would we be that person for someone else?
+“And more importantly,” Bear added, “would we be that person for someone else?

 Are we present enough to sense when our loved ones start to sink?
 Or are we just another spectator, clapping, not realizing…inside they’re dying?”

-Hearing this, piglet wrapped his tiny arms around Pooh’s neck, and softly gruntled, “I’ll always bee there for you, Pooh… always.”
+Hearing this, piggy wrapped his tiny arms around Bear’s neck, and softly gruntled, “I’ll always BEE there for you, Bumble… always.”